Build Options

 --animation-speed: 1s;

 Any non-browser-supported feature is a custom feature.
-As such you need to configure the options
+As such you need to configure the options, to which CSS files they point and the defaultOption.

 import { defineConfig } from '@theemo/cli';